Government of Kerala

 High Court

 The High Courts are the principal civil courts of original jurisdiction in the state along with District courts which are subordinate to the High Courts.
 Article 214 provides that there shall be a High Court for every State.
-However, Parliament has the power to establish a common High Court for two or more States and a Union Territory by law.
-At present there are 25 High Courts.
 Articles 214 to 231 of the Constitution deal with the establishment, organisation etc. of the High Court.
 A High Court consists of a Chief Justice and judges.
 Judges in a High Court are appointed by the President of India in consultation with the Chief Justice and the Governor of the State.
-The High court of india act as the court of original jurisdiction and the court of Appellate jurisdiction at the same time.
-The High Court of India have the power of superintendence over all the lower courts of a state except the Military Tribunals.
+The High court of Kerala act as the court of original jurisdiction and the court of Appellate jurisdiction at the same time.
+The High Court of kerala have the power of superintendence over all the lower courts of a state except the Military Tribunals.
 As the head of the judiciary in the state, the High Court has got administrative control over the subordinate in the state.

 Subordinate Courts